** Unbolted review updated January 20th, 2023 **

 Is There Auto-Investing?

-Yes, the three options are accessed from the main dashboard:
+Yes, there used to be three options that were accessed from the main dashboard:

 Am I Lending To Unbolted Or The Borrower?